dataset-vn/crowdsource-tool/docs/source/guide/ml.md

 type: guide
 order: 606
 meta_title: Machine Learning SDK
-meta_description: Label Studio Documentation for connecting Label Studio to machine learning frameworks using the Label Studio machine learning SDK for machine learning and data science projects.
+meta_description: Dataset Documentation for connecting Dataset to machine learning frameworks using the Dataset machine learning SDK for machine learning and data science projects.
 ---

-Set up machine learning with your labeling process by setting up a machine learning backend for Label Studio.
+Set up machine learning with your labeling process by setting up a machine learning backend for Dataset.

-With Label Studio, you can set up your favorite machine learning models to do the following:
+With Dataset, you can set up your favorite machine learning models to do the following:
 - **Pre-labeling** by letting models predict labels and then perform further manual refinements.
 - **Auto-labeling** by letting models create automatic annotations.
 - **Online Learning** by simultaneously updating your model while new annotations are created, letting you retrain your model on-the-fly.
 - **Active Learning** by selecting example tasks that the model is uncertain how to label for your annotators to label.

-With these capabilities, you can use Label Studio as part of a production-ready **Prediction Service**.
+With these capabilities, you can use Dataset as part of a production-ready **Prediction Service**.

 ## Quickstart

-Get started with a machine learning (ML) backend with Label Studio.
-You need to start both the machine learning backend and Label Studio to start labeling.
+Get started with a machine learning (ML) backend with Dataset.
+You need to start both the machine learning backend and Dataset to start labeling.
 You can review examples in the [`label-studio-ml/examples` section of the repository](https://github.com/heartexlabs/label-studio-ml/examples).

-Follow these steps to set up an example text classifier ML backend with Label Studio:
+Follow these steps to set up an example text classifier ML backend with Dataset:

-0. Clone the Label Studio Machine Learning Backend git repository.
+0. Clone the Dataset Machine Learning Backend git repository.
    ```bash
    git clone https://github.com/heartexlabs/label-studio-ml-backend
    ```